miles52100/notes/technology_notes/ssh.md

 See some of the references for useful information on the agent.

 You need to start an SSH agent and then add private keys to the agent.
 If the keys are password protected, you'll need to enter the password once only to release to the agent.
-After that the agent should be able to respond to all SSH challenges during connections without you're password nor you doing anything.
+After that the agent should be able to respond to all SSH challenges during connections without you having to re-enter the password, etc.

-Agent sockets are usually stored in
+Agent sockets are usually stored in:

   `ls -l /tmp/ssh-*`

-Normally an agent is started in one of the initial dot files, so that sub-shells, terminals etc all have access to the agent.
+Normally an agent is started in one of the initial user dot files, so that sub-shells, terminals, etc., all have access to the agent.
-One of the environment variables set when the agent is started is `SSH_AUTH_SOCK`, which will typically point to one of the agent sockets above.
+One of the environment variables set when the agent is started is `SSH_AUTH_SOCK` which typically will be set to one of the agent sockets above.

 To add a private key to an already running agent:

-    ssh-add <filename_private_key
+    ssh-add <filename_private_key>

-To see what keys have been added to the ssh-agent run `ssh-add -l`
+To see what keys have been added to the ssh-agent run

+`ssh-add -l`

 ---

 ## Reading keys

-The default format for written keys is `OpenSSH-specific` (for open-ssh versions >= 6.5, `ssh -V` tells you what version you have)
+The default format for written keys is `OpenSSH-specific`.
+For open-ssh versions >= 6.5 `ssh -V` tells you what version you have.
+In the VScode terminal this returns

+> OpenSSH_9.9p2, LibreSSL 3.3.6

+Incidentally, the 'p' stands for patch (somtimes you might see 'pl' standing for patch level).
+"LibreSSL" is an open source implementation of TLS protocol.
+Apparently, the OpenBSD project forked LibreSSL from OpenSSL 1.0.1g in 2014.

-The public key is base64-encoded and so readable as a string.
-`cat <pubkey>.pub` works.
+The public key is **base64-encoded** and so readable as a string, e.g., `cat <pubkey>.pub` works.
-The private key is a binary file and so to read it you need to code.
+The private key is a **binary** file and you need a tool to obtain a human readable output.

-Typically you'll need an `openssl` command to do this, which means knowing the type of private key.
+Typically you'll need an `openssl` command to do this, which means knowing the **type of private key**.
 For example if you know it's an RSA key then

     openssl rsa -text -noout -in <path-to-priv-key>

-To get that key type you'll need
+To get that key type, run (works with pub or priv)

     ssh-keygen -lf <path-to-key>

-(works with pub or priv)
-Shows the type of key at end as well as printing out fingerprint.
+This shows the type of key at end as well as printing out the key's fingerprint.

 For OpenSSH-specific format you can just read it as its base-64 encoded

+See the reference for information on the differences between OpenSSH and OpenSSL key formats.

+## Validating and comparing keys by value

+Two approaches, either compare the key fingerprints or compare their randomart visualisations.

+Two typical situations where you might want to compare keys:

+  1. You have two, differently named or same filename but located in different directories or systems, public or private keys and you want to check they're actually the same key
+  2. You have a public (private) key and you want to check it is paired with a given private (public) key

+In both cases, printing the fingerprint or randomart will work.

+**NOTE** the fingerprint and the randomart are associated to the key pair.
+So the fingerpint (randomart) of a public key is **the same** as that for the corresponding private key.

-## key fingerprint
+### Key fingerprint

 A fingerprint of the public key.